PRESIDENT & FOUNDER

-Owing to a curious and ambitious nature, Paul survives on about four hours of sleep, not nearly as much coffee as you might imagine, his deep and abiding love for all things peanut butter mixed with chocolate, and his firm belief that the sudden yet inevitable robot uprising shall come to pass.
-Interestingly, his dog also shares these very same traits (but don’t worry – he doesn’t get into the chocolate!).
+Driven as he is by his curiosities and ambitions, Paul survives on about four hours of sleep, not nearly as much coffee as you might imagine, and his deep and abiding love for peanut butter with chocolate.

 VICE PRESIDENT & CO-FOUNDER

 Hailing from Looneyville, West Virginia (yes, that’s really the name of the town), Misha has a passion for putting the pieces of a story together and managing the ins and outs of a set with great attention to detail.
 Buffing her field experience as a director, producer, wardrobe supervisor, hair stylist, make-up artist, and video editor, she is presently continuing her professional development by pursuing her Film Technician certification while also pursuing special effects make-up.

 Leading up to this point, she has been the president of the Alpha Psi Omega Theatre Honorary Society, the editor of the campus newspaper, Phoenix, a contributing writer to an online review site, earned her B.A. in English from Glenville State College, and worked for 12 years in an administrative support role in and out of the film industry.